 Sociology is the study of

-conditions and relations—how they are formed and what their consequences are.
+social relations, how they are formed and what their consequences are.

 It is the broadest of all social

-and confront issues in migration, social inequality, economic development,
+conditions that shape human lives, and confront topical issues in migration,

-NTU, our faculty are passionate
+At NTU, our faculty are passionate

 about research and committed to teaching.
 As sociologists in a public

 institution, faculty members are committed to playing our part in the larger

-diverse and dynamic perspectives.
+a vibrant intellectual community.
 Over the years, we have shared our research

 with key stakeholders—policy makers, non-profit organizations, and the general